TomaTheLoser/PojavLauncher_IOS-NO-MICROSOFT-ACCOUNT-NEEDED/README.md

 # PojavLauncher iOS — No Microsoft Account Needed

-A fork of PojavLauncher iOS with all Microsoft account restrictions removed.
+A fork of PojavLauncher iOS that lets you play Minecraft with premium account or offline mode.
 Play Minecraft: Java Edition on your jailbroken iPhone or iPad with zero setup, no Microsoft login, no PC required.

 ---